-Ongoing clinical supervision is required of all Marriage and Family Therapy (MCFT) students in clinical practice at any internship site.
+Ongoing clinical supervision is required of all Marriage and Family Therapy (MFT) students in clinical practice at any internship site.
 This meets the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) requirement that students receive ongoing individual supervision of their clinical work from a qualified MFT supervisor.
-It is also meets the practice requirements of Lewis and Clark MCFT graduate program.
+It is also meets the practice requirements of the University of Connecticut MFT graduate program.